ai4ki/newsletter-screening/README.md

 # Newsletter Screening
-This app downloads and screens a newsletter of public calls for bids in the areas of research and services.
-It is customizied to the requirements of a specific German research institution.
+This application downloads and screens a newsletter of public tenders in the fields of research and general services.
+It is tailored to the needs of a specific German research institution.